Stateside Puerto Ricans: Migration history

 U.S. political and economic interventions in Puerto Rico created the conditions for emigration, "by concentrating wealth in the hands of US corporations and displacing workers."
 Policymakers "promoted colonization plans and contract labor programs to reduce the population.
 U.S. employers, often with government support, recruited Puerto Ricans as a source of low-wage labor to the United States and other destinations."

 Puerto Ricans migrated in search of higher-wage jobs, first to New York City, and later to other cities such as Chicago, Philadelphia and Boston.
 In more recent years, there has been a significant resurgence in migration from Puerto Rico to New York and New Jersey, with an apparently multifactorial allure to Puerto Ricans, primarily for economic and cultural considerations; with the Puerto Rican population of the New York City area increasing from 1,177,430 in 2010 to a Census-estimated 1,494,670 in 2016, maintaining its status as the largest metropolitan concentration and cultural center for Puerto Ricans by a significant margin in the continental US.

 New York City neighborhoods such as East Harlem in Upper Manhattan, the South Bronx and Bushwick, Williamsburg in Brooklyn are often the most associated with the stateside Puerto Rican population.
-In Philadelphia, several neighborhoods in eastern North Philadelphia, especially Fairhill, have some of the highest concentrations of Puerto Ricans in the United States, Fairhill having the highest when being compared to other big city neighborhoods.
+However, the south-central portion of the Bronx (Castle Hill, Soundview, Longwood etc) has the highest concentration of Puerto Ricans in the NYC metro area.
+In Philadelphia, several neighborhoods in eastern North Philadelphia, especially Fairhill, have some of the highest concentrations of Puerto Ricans in the United States, Fairhill having the highest when being compared to other big city neighborhoods, with large swarths of blocks being over 80% Puerto Rican.